Let's Move Nashville: Opinion polling

-Results and aftermath
+Results

 Early voting for the referendum resulted in over 59,000 votes being cast between April 11 and 26, exceeding turnout expectations.
 The Davidson County Election Commission projected that over 100,000 residents would vote on the referendum, which would have made it one of the largest in Nashville's history.
 The referendum was decided during the May 1 election, which also included primaries for local races, at 160 voting locations in Davidson County; ballots for the transit referendum were separated from the Democratic and Republican primaries.
 The referendum's result was predicted to depend on the votes of Nashville's African American population, with both campaigns conducting targeted outreach of African American voters during early voting.

 In early voting, the "no" vote took a 2-to-1 lead.
 Shortly after polls closed on May 1, the pro-transit campaign issued a statement conceding defeat.
 In total, over 124,000 votes were cast in the election, of which nearly 80,000 were against the transit plan.
 Votes in favor of the referendum carried majorities in only five of the 35 Metro Council districts, and most support was concentrated in downtown and close-in neighborhoods that had experienced recent gentrification.
 The result was blamed on the choice of an off-election with low turnout, as well as inconsistent messages from the pro-transit campaign that was managed by a controversial local public relations firm with ties to past mayoral administrations.

+Aftermath

 Mayor Briley stated that the city government would submit a revised plan after the IMPROVE Act's mandatory one-year waiting period, likely in 2020.
 Proponents later stated that a new referendum is proposed to take place in 2024.
 Pro-transit campaigners called the result a "fatal blow" to the city's bid for Amazon HQ2, for which Nashville had made the 20-city shortlist.
 No Tax 4 Tracks, the opposition PAC, called the election an "exceptional moment in Nashville history" and stated that the group would remain active in shaping a future transit plan.
 A case study published by TransitCenter in early 2020 concluded that the plan was too large and too reliant on the chamber of commerce for pro-side messaging.

 A new transit plan, estimated to cost $1.5 billion over 10 years, was proposed by mayor John Cooper in August 2020.
-The plan would rely heavily on improving bus service, including a bus rapid transit system and several new transit centers, rather than focusing on light rail.
+The plan relied heavily on improving bus service, including a bus rapid transit system and several new transit centers, rather than focusing on light rail.

+In 2023, Freddie O'Connell was elected mayor of Nashville on a platform of expanding public transit.
+His administration's $3.1 billion transit plan, "Choose How You Move," was part of a referendum on the Davidson County ballot in 2024.
+The plan passed with 66% voter approval.